ginobilinie/codeBook/README.md

 199. majorityElement_constantSpace.cpp: same with 198.
 We donot use extra space to solve it, and this is a very tricky solution: make full use of the definition: "more than n/2 times".
 We use a variable "val", and "val" records the so-far most frequent value.
 Other elements counterweigh one time of the current most frequent value, if cnt still >0, then means it is still the most frequent value. cnt==0, means it is not the so-far most frequent value.

+200. trailingZeroes.cpp: count the number of 5s among [0,n], in the 1st iteration, we count the 1st 5: n/5; in the 2nd iteration, we count the 2nd 5, n/5/5, and ...

 # old
 for fun, forever